 Biochemistry and Molecular Biophysics

 BMB/Bi/Ch 173.
 Biophysical/Structural Methods.
 9 units (3-0-6); second term.
 Basic principles of modern biophysical and structural methods used to interrogate macromolecules from the atomic to cellular levels, including light and electron microscopy, X-ray crystallography, NMR spectroscopy, single molecule techniques, circular dichroism, surface plasmon resonance, mass spectrometry, and molecular dynamics and systems biological simulations.
-Instructors: Clemons, Jensen, and other guest lecturers
+Instructors: Clemons, Jensen, and other guest lectures.

 BMB/Ch 202 abc.
 Biochemistry Seminar Course.
 1 unit; first, second, third terms.
 A course that includes a seminar on selected topics from outside faculty on recent advances in biochemistry.
 Students will participate in the seminar along with a formal discussion section with visiting faculty.
 Students will meet with the Biochemistry seminar speaker in the discussion section for an hour, and then attend the Biochemistry seminar at 4 p.m.
 BMB Seminars take place 1-2 times per month (usually on Thursdays).